developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/datawedge/index.md

 ##### The EB app is now ready to use DataWedge for scanning.

-To configure DataWedge from within an EB app, see the [EB DataWedge Intents guide](../dwintents).
+> To change DataWedge settings from within an EB app, see the [EB DataWedge Intents guide](../dwintents).

 -----